Matt Heafy: Career

-Following his guitar performance at the school's talent show, Heafy was asked to try out for Trivium by the band's original singer Brad Lewter.
-Originally, he was accepted as lead guitarist, despite being only 12 years old (other members were 15-16 at that time).
+Following his guitar performance at the school's talent show, Heafy was asked to try out for Trivium by the band's original singer, Brad Lewter.
+Originally, Heafy was accepted as lead guitarist, despite being only 12 years old (other members were 15-16 at that time).
 Lewter, however, quit the band in less than a month due to creative differences over the band's future musical direction.
-The drummer Travis Smith persuaded Heafy to do vocals, even though Heafy himself was unsure of his singing voice at that time.
-The band started looking for an external singer to fill in the position but had trouble finding a suitable candidate.
-Eventually, Heafy agreed to become a full-time lead singer for Trivium also keeping the position of lead guitarist for the band.
+Drummer Travis Smith persuaded Heafy to do vocals, even though Heafy himself was unsure of his singing voice at the time.
+The band started looking for an external singer to fill the position but had trouble finding a suitable candidate.
+Eventually, Heafy agreed to become a full-time lead singer for Trivium while keeping the position of lead guitarist for the band.
 He taught himself growling and screaming, especially doing so during the band's early years.
-However, he admitted using the techniques incorrectly most of his career, which ultimately caused severe damage to his vocal chords in the years leading up to the band's performance at Rock on the Range in 2014, where he blew his voice on stage.
+However, he admitted that using improper technique caused severe damage to his vocal chords in the years leading up to the band's performance at Rock on the Range in 2014, where he lost his voice on stage.
 That same year, he started taking vocal lessons from coach Ron Anderson, following advice from M. Shadows of Avenged Sevenfold.
-In 2016, Heafy returned to performing unclean vocals live with the same frequency as he did before his injury, citing Anderson's lessons as a source of help and improvement.
+In 2016, Heafy returned to performing live unclean vocals with the same frequency as he did prior to his injury, citing Anderson's lessons as a source of help and improvement.
 He claims that the new technique is actually easier than normal talking.

-With the release of Trivium's fourth album, Shogun, Heafy greatly expanded his vocal range; from very melodic singing to hardcore screams.
-In 2011, Trivium's fifth studio album, In Waves, was released with a 'greater emphasis on songs rather than skill,' with the album featuring the full range of Heafy's vocal talents with some songs being entirely composed of screaming, others with no screaming at all, and many songs that fused the two as with previous records.
+With the release of Trivium's fourth album, Shogun, Heafy greatly expanded his vocal range, going from melodic singing to hardcore screams.
+In 2011, Trivium's fifth studio album, In Waves, was released with a 'greater emphasis on songs rather than skill,' with the album featuring the full range of Heafy's vocal talents, with some songs being entirely composed of screaming, others with no screaming at all, and many songs that fused the two, like previous releases.

-In Trivium, Heafy sometimes shares lead guitar duties with Corey Beaulieu, although he is responsible for recording the rhythm tracks on the albums.
+In Trivium, Heafy occasionally shares lead guitar duties with Corey Beaulieu, although he is responsible for recording the rhythm tracks on the albums.

 After Ember to Inferno, Heafy jokingly played in the post-hardcore genre, releasing one song titled "Head on Collision with a Rosebush Catching Fire" under the name Tomorrow Is Monday.

 On December 4, 2020, Heafy released a collaborative 5-track EP with American YouTuber and musician Jared Dines.